MostlyFocusedMike/python-practice/python.md

 Virtual environments allow us to install specific versions in certain directories

+cd numpy-practice
-source path/to/venv/bin/activate
+source ./venv/bin/activate

-is how you get the one you wrote started
+is how you get the one you wrote started in numpy.
+You just need to get to the venv/bin/activate executable

+To exit, simply enter `deactivate` while in the virtual environment

 ## Running the file
 just use nodemon